cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 We hope that when doing this, we are aware of all the relevant facts, and have sound judgement to digest these facts and turn them into action.
 I would like to put this in a slightly mathematical framework purely because I think it can help people discuss controversial topics such as this one more productively.

-We can say that any individual or collective action stems from a decision that we make given a set of facts and values.
+Any individual or collective action stems from a decision that we make given a set of facts and values.
 It is important to note that there are two distinct categories involved here: facts and values.
 Values are not facts and facts are not values.
 Facts are observations we make about the current state of the world (e.g. it is raining outside, implementing policy X will reduce crime by Y).